-- the keys to the lockbox’s padlock are held by 3 different women.
+- The keys to the lockbox’s padlock are held by 3 different women.
 The design of the box restricts access by only opening when all keys are present.

-- the Secretary/record keeper is strictly not allowed to be one of the key holders. this prevents books from being changed and money from being stolen.
+- The Secretary/record keeper is strictly not allowed to be one of the key holders.
+This prevents books from being changed and money from being stolen.

-At a predecided point, the accumulated profit is divided up amongst the women, according to how much each woman has added.
+At a pre-decided point, the accumulated profit is divided up amongst the women, according to how much each woman has added.
 A base minimum is always kept in the safe box.